Wilbur’s Frequently Asked Questions

 Whats Dauset Trails have to offer?

-There are 1400 acres of scenic woods, fields, creeks, and lakes.
-You can see native, live animals on exhibit (non-releasable) and in the wild, hike and bike 20 miles of trails, horseback ride 5 miles of trail separate from the hiking and biking trails, tent camping for organized groups, enjoy wildflower landscapes in the Woodland Garden and Children’s Garden, picnic…
+There are nearly 2000 acres of scenic woods, fields, creeks, and lakes.
+You can see native, live animals on exhibit (non-releasable) and in the wild, picnic, hike and bike 30 miles of trails, horseback ride a 5 mile trail loop separate from the hiking and biking trails, picnic, tent camping for organized groups, enjoy native wildflower landscapes in the Woodland Garden and Children’s Garden, picnic…

 Can we bring our dog to walk around?

-Yes and No. You may bring your dog on a leash only on our hike and bike trail system.
+It depends on which area you visit.
+You may walk your dog on a leash only on our hike and bike trail system.
 Pets are not allowed inside the fenced-in area that contains the Animal Trail wildlife exhibits, farm animals, Pavilion 1, Woodland Garden Trail, Tree ID Trail, etc.

 What kinds of animals are at Dauset Trails?